-It’s more likely to be a streptococcal infection if your child is older than three years, and if he has swollen neck glands, swollen red tonsils and a rash.
-He might also have a fever, tummy pain and vomiting.
+It’s more likely to be a streptococcal infection if your child is older than 3 years and has swollen lymph nodes, swollen red tonsils with white spots, and a rash.
+They might also have a fever, stomach pain and vomiting.
 This kind of sore throat might not come with a runny nose and cough.

-Glandular fever is a relatively common cause of sore throats in older children.
-If your child has glandular fever, she’ll probably also have swollen lymph glands and be very tired over a long period.
+If your child has glandular fever, they’ll probably also have large swollen lymph nodes and be very tired over a long period.